-Learning Area: Technologies Course Length: One semester
+Learning Area: Technologies

 Students work independently and collaboratively to achieve common goals.
 They develop skills and safe work practices in the preparation, storage and handling of materials, complying with current health and safety legislation.
 Students develop understanding of projects through the using of sketches and computer aided design (CAD) programs to better understand these processes.
 They use a range of manufacturing technologies such as hand tools, machines, equipment, and systems to design and make products with timber, acrylic and electronics.
-The following criteria are used for assessment: Investigating, Planning, Producing and Evaluating.
+The following criteria are used for assessment: Research & Investigating, Planning & Development and Producing & Evaluating.